 - The purpose of our existence is to seek happiness.
 Surveys have shown that unhappy people tend to be most self-focused and often socially withdrawn.
-Not the happy people, who are more sociable, flexible and creative to tolerate life’s frustrations.
+Not the happy people, who are more sociable, flexible and creative to tolerate life’s frustration.

 - Choose.
 The conscious decision to seek happiness in a systematic manner can profoundly change the rest of our lives.
 Create positive triggers to develop the art of happiness.

 - Commonality.
 I always approach people from the standpoint of the most basic things we have in common, a physical structure, a mind & emotions.
 All of us want happiness and do not want to suffering.